strimzi/strimzi.github.io/quickstarts/kind/index.md

 # Provision the Apache Kafka cluster

-After that we feed Strimzi with a simple **Custom Resource**, which will then give you a small persistent Apache Kafka Cluster with one node for each, Apache Zookeeper and Apache Kafka:
+Then we create a new Kafka custom resource, which will give us a small persistent Apache Kafka Cluster with one node for each - Apache Zookeeper and Apache Kafka:

 ```shell
 # Apply the `Kafka` Cluster CR file